gretaisafantasy/get_bibtex/README.md

 ```

 ## Configuration
 It is also possible to change the BibTeX input and output files through a configuration file.
-The file header should always start with **_[Defaults]_** or otherwise it will not work.
+Open a new file, write the configuration that you want, and save it.
+A short `test.cfg`, `test.txt`, and `test.json` files are provided as examples, but other file formats will work too as a configuration file.

+### Example

 ```